 We previously hypothesized that mice treated with either clindamycin, cefoperazone, or streptomycin would not have the same bacterial community changes associated with C. difficile clearance (14).
 In that set of experiments, the dose of the antibiotic was varied to titrate changes to the community and determine what changes allow C. difficile to colonize and then be spontaneously cleared.
 We observed antibiotic-specific changes associated with C. difficile clearance.
 The data presented here complement those observations.
 For clindamycin-treated mice, there was no difference in colonization, clearance or relative abundance between PBS and FCT pre-treatment.
 C. difficle had similar colonization dynamics.
 It is possible that there was insufficient time for the FCT to engraft.
-However, when we added more time between clindamycin treatment and C. difficile challenge, C. difficile was unable colonize (data not shown).
+However, when we added more time between clindamycin treatment and C. difficile challenge, C. difficile was unable to colonize (data not shown).
 Therefore, clindamycin-treated mice appeared to have been naturally recovering inhibition to C. difficile, which was unaffected by the FCT pre-treatment.
 For cefoperazone-treated mice, the FCT pre-treatment enabled the gut microbiota to eliminate the colonization but only in its most concentrated dose.
-This observation supports our previous report, indicating that the cefoperazone-treated community is more sensitivity to the amount of FCT it receives since cefoperazone reduced many bacterial groups and associations (Figure S6).
+This observation supports our previous discussion (14), indicating that the cefoperazone-treated community is more sensitive to the amount of FCT it receives since cefoperazone reduced many bacterial groups and associations (Figure S6).
 As we previously hypothesized, streptomycin-treated mice were enabled to clear with a subset of the community, with the FCT pre-treatment diluted 1:103.
 Since we titrated the FCT dilutions, we could compare the bacterial communities of the mice which gained the ability to clear C. difficile to the mice that received the next dilution which could not to elucidate the minimal relative abundance differences.
 In agreement with previous studies, OTUs related to Lachnospiraceae, Porphyromonadaceae, and Ruminococcaceae increased with the clearance of C. difficle in the streptomycin-treated mice (14, 17–21).
-These data agree with our previous hypothesis that a simplified fecal community would only be able to promote clearance of C. difficile in streptomycin-treated mice.
+These data agree with our previous hypothesis that a reduced fecal community would only be able to promote clearance of C. difficile in streptomycin-treated mice.

-In addition to clearing C. difficile, a simplified fecal community restored colonization resistance to streptomycin-treated mice.
+In addition to clearing C. difficile, a reduced fecal community restored colonization resistance to streptomycin-treated mice.
 Mice that received FCT pre-treatment as dilute as 1:102 were not colonized to a detectable level.
 While restoring colonization resistance is not novel (22), here we have shown that the restoration of colonization resistance is dependent on the community perturbation and the fecal community being transplanted.
 As we identified community members associated with clearance, OTUs related to Akkermansia, Olsenella, and Porphyromonadaceae were more abundant and an OTU related to Enterobacteriaceae was less abundant at the time of C. difficile challenge.
 Enterobacteriaceae has been associated with C. difficile colonization and inflammation (14, 23, 24).
 Larger populations of Akkermansia were associated with preventing colonization, which we had previously observed, potentially indicating the maintenance of a protective mucus layer (14, 25–27).
 Increased populations of a select set of OTUs related to Porphyromonadaceae were also more abundant in mice that were resistant to colonization.
 Porphyromonadaceae may be inhibiting C. difficile via buytrate and acetate production, which has been associated with successful FMT treatments (28–30).
 Different populations of OTUs associated with Porphyromonadaceae were associated with colonization resistance than with colonization clearance.
-These colonization resistance-associated OTUs (OTUs 8, 25 and 29) may have OTU-specific functions or dependent abundances of memebrs of the community, such as Akkermansia and Enterobacteriaceae.
+These colonization resistance-associated OTUs (OTUs 8, 25 and 29) may have OTU-specific functions or dependent abundances of members of the community, such as Akkermansia and Enterobacteriaceae.
 With our top-down approach, we reduced the number of gut bacterial community members that were associated with colonization resistance in streptomycin-treated mice.